klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 The motion shall be made in writing stating the ground or grounds therefor, a written notice of which shall be served by the movant on the adverse party.

 A motion for new trial shall be proved in the manner provided for proof of motion.
-A motion for the cause mentioned in paragraph (a) of the preceding §shall be supported by affidavits of merits which may be rebutted by affidavits.
+A motion for the cause mentioned in paragraph (a) of the preceding section shall be supported by affidavits of merits which may be rebutted by affidavits.
 A motion for the cause mentioned in paragraph (b) shall be supported by affidavits of the witnesses by whom such evidence is expected to be given, or by duly authenticated documents which are proposed to be introduced in evidence.

 A motion for reconsideration shall point out a specifically the findings or conclusions of the judgment or final order which are not supported by the evidence or which are contrary to law making express reference to the testimonial or documentary evidence or to the provisions of law alleged to be contrary to such findings or conclusions.